-Unmanned Aircraft Systems (UAS) are an increasingly popular tool in the production industry.
-As the use of UAS is so new, the regulations pertaining to them are continually evolving.
-UAS are sometimes also referred to as UAV or Drones.
+Unmanned Aircraft Systems (UAS) or Drones are a popular tool in the production industry when it comes to motion picture, television and commercial filming.
+As the use of UAS is still quite new, the regulations pertaining to them are continually evolving.

 CITY OF AUSTIN REGULATIONS

 The City of Austin allows the use of UAS for filming.
 In January 2017, the Austin Police Department issued the following Training Announcement regarding enforcement related to drones: